syall/spell-checker/README.md

 ## Overview

-`spell-checker` is an implementation of a per word Spell Checker, corrections based on number of edits and probability based on words counted from large texts.
+`spell-checker` is an implementation of a per word Spell Checker, corrections based on edit disstance and word probability from large texts.

 ## Usage